helpbuttons/hb-docs/docs/English/2philosophy.md

 The project has been built by voluntary programmers, translators, designers, and community organizers who believe in open tools for social cooperation.
 The current goal is to grow it into a sustainable platform — one that can sustain itself and keep improving over the long term.

+### Human interaction first

+Helpbuttons is a tool for human cooperation, and that commitment shapes every decision about how it is built and run.

+**Moderation is human.** There are no automated content filters or algorithmic ranking systems.
+Moderators are the network's own administrators — real people who know their community, apply its values, and are accountable to it.
+Endorsements and reputation are peer-to-peer signals between members, not scores assigned by a platform.

+**The code is handmade.** The project has been developed by hand since 2012 — years of real programming, design decisions, and community feedback.
+This matters because it means the software reflects deliberate choices, not the outputs of a generative process.

+**AI is a tool, not a developer.** In the recent phase of the project, AI assistance has been used selectively — for repetitive and tedious tasks, documentation formatting, and boilerplate — never to design or implement complete features.
+Every AI-suggested change has been reviewed, understood, and consciously accepted by a human developer before being incorporated into the codebase.
+The goal is to keep the software legible, intentional, and maintainable by the people who work on it.

+We believe that social cooperation platforms have a responsibility to model the values they promote.
+A platform that replaces human judgment with automation — whether in moderation, curation, or development — is not a cooperation tool.
+It is a product.

+We hold to a simple ethical principle: **technology must serve people, not the other way around**.
+Humans must remain in control of the machine — not as a technical constraint, but as a deliberate value.
+Tools should expand what people can do together; they should never quietly take over the decisions that belong to communities.

 ---

 ## The problem we are solving